-She started working in Northern Ethiopia in the late 1980s, embedded within the areas held by the Tigrayan People’s Liberation Front, supporting the work of famine relief.
+Longer History Hilary started working in Northern Ethiopia in the late 1980s, embedded within the areas held by the Tigrayan People’s Liberation Front, supporting the work of famine relief.
 She later worked in the Dominican Republic on a range of community projects, returning to the country to live for extended periods in the barrio of La Ciénaga as part of her doctoral research.
 In the mid 1990s Hilary worked for the World Bank, based in Washington D.C. but travelling widely with responsibility for urban poverty in Southern Africa.

 Returning to the UK in 1998 Hilary started the social enterprise School Works Ltd to transform approaches to school design, integrating new thinking on learning with the design of infrastructure in a low cost approach.
 She started the Do Tank Ltd to extend the work into prisons developing a new, affordable prison design which would accommodate a regime proven to reduce re-offending.
 As a Director of the Design Council she created the pioneering RED Unit which developed design led approaches to public service reform.
-In 2006 she started Participle a ten year project to develop new models of welfare.